kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Teams Should Benchmark the Workflow They Actually Use
+## Teams Should Benchmark the Workflow They Actually Use { #teams-should-benchmark-the }

 A team deciding between frameworks should resist generic claims from both sides.